Want to create a CCC?

 - Own homes

 Wherever your event is held, you must make the proprietor of the venue aware that members will be bringing their own homemade cakes, i.e. not purchasing food.
-The benefit to the venue is that members will purchase refreshments and possible new customers.
+The benefit to the venue is that members will purchase refreshments and possibly become new regular customers.

 Weekends or early evening mid-week are the best times for CCC events.
 Daytime midweek isn’t as popular due to work and family commitments.

 Avoid venues that charge for the room, except perhaps community centres who are raising money for their premises.
 CCC is all about communities and we want to do our best to help everyone.

 A love of baking and the desire to bring people together socially inspired me to create the Clandestine Cake Club and neither I, nor the organisers of CCC events, receive payment for our events.
 With this in mind there should be no charge to bakers or guests attending your event.
 If the event is in your home you may cover your costs for refreshments etc, for which I suggest a couple of pounds per person.